-As the stress levels rose, insomnia gradually got worse, and the nightmares went from only in dreams to having them well awake.
-I found early on that when I smoked weed, it would take away my demons, both awake and asleep.
+As the stress levels rose, insomnia gradually worsened, and the nightmares went from only in dreams to be well awake.
+Early on, I found that when I smoked weed, it would take away my demons, both awake and asleep.
 It soon became a coin toss, though, because the cannabis would at times help put me to sleep, where at other times, it may keep me awake all night.
 It was a love-hate bipolar-like relationship during that era with Mary-jane.

 Suddenly, I woke up after maybe the most incredible dream I have ever had.
 From that moment, the nightmares began to dissipate.